ShubhraPathak28/Movie-Blog-Automation/README.md

-# Find-Movie-Similarity-from-Plot-Summaries
+# Find Movie Similarity from Plot Summaries
-NLP and clustering on movie plot summaries from IMDb and Wikipedia to quantify movie similarity.
+Utilizing NLP and clustering techniques to assess movie similarities based on plot summaries sourced from IMDb and Wikipedia.

 # Project Description
-Natural Language Processing (NLP) is an exciting field of study for data scientists where they develop algorithms that can make sense out of conversational language used by humans.
-In this Project, you will use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia.
+Natural Language Processing (NLP) is a fascinating domain where data scientists create algorithms to interpret and analyze human language.
+In this project, you'll apply NLP methods to determine the similarity between movies using their plot summaries extracted from IMDb and Wikipedia.

-The dataset contains the titles of the top 100 movies on IMDb as well as each movie's plot summary from both IMDb and Wikipedia.
+The dataset includes the titles and plot summaries of IMDb's top 100 movies, sourced from both IMDb and Wikipedia.

-This project by DataCamp